The viewing angle in AGN SED models, a data-driven analysis: Data and Analysis

 \subsubsection{Photometry}

 We used 31 bands in the UV-FIR wavelength range to get a well-sampled SED for our sample of Seyfert galaxies.
 We list the selected bands for the SED modelling in Table~\ref{tab:Bands} with their respective effective wavelength and number of galaxies detected in that band.
 We retrieved photometric values of these bands available in CDS\footnote{\url{http://cdsportal.u-strasbg.fr/}} and NED\footnote{The NASA/IPAC Extragalactic Database (NED) is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.}.
 CDS and NED photometric data points are ideal for this data-driven work as they are published and curated by other researchers, saving time in the photometric reduction.
 However, we needed to make sure that the retrieved data were good enough for our purpose.
-Hence, we followed a series of steps to obtain a set of galaxies with useful photometry.
-First, we decided not to use upper or lower limits from published values in CDS or NED.
-Second, we remove duplicate data photometry values between the CDS and NED, keeping the value reported in CDS.
-Third, we used the mean value when more than one measurement was available per band.
-These measurements can also come from the same apertures but from different works or methods.
-Fourth, we selected photometric data points with a relative error (after propagating the initial reported errors) below 1/3.
-Finally, we accounted for the absolute calibration error for each band as in \citet{2020MNRAS.499.4325R}, where instrument-dependent uncertainties were added to the measurement uncertainties.